 - Defective phones, (in rare cases)

-In general, poor connectivity does not cause tracking problems because the app stores location points and sends them when network quality is better.
+In general, poor connectivity doesn't cause tracking problems because the app stores location points and sends them when network quality is better.

-If you clicked “Don’t Allow,” then you must manually enable location tracking.
-To check your specific location tracking settings, follow the directions for your specific smartphone and operating system below.
+To see your specific location tracking settings, follow the directions for your specific smartphone and operating system.
+Manage location settings for apps using iOS instructions or Android instructions.